Melanie Bracewell

-Melanie Bracewell is a New Zealand comedian, actress and scriptwriter.
+Melanie Rita Bracewell (born 19 July 1995) is a New Zealand comedian, actress, and scriptwriter.
 In 2018, Bracewell won New Zealand's Billy T Award.

-Life and career
+She has hosted The Cheap Seats on Network 10 in Australia since its debut in 2021, and was a contestant on the fourth series of Taskmaster NZ.

+Early life and education

+Bracewell was born on 19 July 1995.
+She grew up in Beach Haven in Auckland's North Shore, and is a niece of Test cricketers John Bracewell and Brendon Bracewell.

+Bracewell attended Birkenhead College, serving as deputy head girl, then studied Communication and Media Studies at the University of Auckland.

+Bracewell became interested in comedy as a child and, as a teenager, wrote a comedic blog.

+Career

-Bracewell grew up in Beach Haven in Auckland's North Shore, and is a niece of Test cricketers John Bracewell and Brendon Bracewell.
-Bracewell attended Birkenhead College, serving as Deputy Head Girl, then studied Communication and Media Studies at the University of Auckland.
-Bracewell became interested in comedy as a child and, as a teenager, wrote a comedic blog, later moving into stand-up comedy.
-Bracewell also worked as producer of the breakfast show on Radio Hauraki and appeared as a contestant on the Australian TV quiz show Have You Been Paying Attention?.
+Bracewell worked as producer of the breakfast show on Radio Hauraki and appeared as a contestant on the Australian TV quiz show Have You Been Paying Attention?
 She co-hosts the Australian comedy television show The Cheap Seats alongside Tim McDonald.

 In 2019, Bracewell began writing for the TV show The Project in New Zealand.
 She has also written for the series Wellington Paranormal.

 In 2020, Bracewell received international coverage when videos and photos of her impersonating Prime Minister Jacinda Ardern went viral.
 Ardern responded with: "You do my makeup better than I do."
 Bracewell and Ardern later met and posted a TikTok video while Bracewell was dressed as Ardern.